 Children from toddler age upwards love to play “freeze” games with the music –

 When the music stops…. “freeze” (stand very still)!
 You can ask them to run and freeze, walk and freeze, or alternating walking and running then freeze by singing fast or slow…… specific songs on this later!

 Use creative movement ideas with this game – e.g., “freeze and look like a tree”, “freeze and look very small”, etc.

 Build up a library of songs on your mobile/cell phone for them to listen in the car.
 I’m sure I’m not the first mum to drop their child at kinder and arrive home only to realise they’re still singing along to children’s music with great gusto – and you are the only one in the car!

 Music can be used to great effect with two year olds just starting to assert their will!
 For example, be a “train” and sing a train song when they’re involved playing but it’s dinner time and they are reluctant to leave their toys.
 Or a rowboat, and “row” your way to the table!

 “Head and Shoulders”, or a variation of it, or “If you’re happy and you know it touch your nose/cheek/ears/etc.” can be very handy at nappy/diaper changing time too!
 Another useful one for diaper/nappy changing time is….”Where is (name)?” using a scarf or something for them to hide their face while you sing “Where is……?, where is…..?, where, where is…….”.
 Then you (or they) whisk it playfully off their face and sing “There is……(name), there is……., hello, hello, hello!”

-Have fun….enjoy this very special time with your own little ones!
-Feel free to email us any photos or videos of your littlies watching the Rainbows and Sunshine videos, reading our books or cuddling “Moooo”!
+Enjoy this very special time with your little ones!
+Feel free to email us any photos or videos of your children watching the Rainbows and Sunshine videos, interacting with our books, playing with “Moooo” our soft plush cow or our animal finger puppets!
 We love to see them.